spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 ## Apply Profile Updates to Clusters

-You can accept changes to a cluster's cluster profile and override the profile configurations to update a cluster.
+You can accept changes to a cluster's cluster profile and override the existing profile configurations to update a cluster.
-Accepting these change will only apply to the cluster you are updating and will not propagate to the cluster profile or other clusters using the same profile.
+Accepting these changes will only apply to the cluster you are updating and will not propagate to the cluster profile or other clusters using the same profile.

 :::warning